DrVogtster/QPDE-FV-WENO/README.md

 	# rhoJ = np.array([1, 0.125]) # rhoJ = np.array([1, 0.125])
 	# uJ = np.array([0, 0])       # uJ = np.array([0, 0])
 	# pJ = np.array([1, 0.1])     # pJ = np.array([1, 0.1])
+ # Cite out work
+ If you found these codes to useful in academic research, please cite:
+- include Bibtex + google scholar reference later.

 For every problem you attempt to solve, plots will be automatically generated.
 Currently, the program is set to tackle a series of problems with finite volume cells Nx=16,32,64,...,1024.
 The plot names will specify the corresponding solution and Nx value they pertain to.